invertase/jet/README.md

 ----

 Jet lets you bring your React Native JS code into NodeJS and test it mock free and native testing code free.
-Perfect for React Native module developers who want to fully test their packages end-to-end and setup continuous integration services (including coverage 💯).
+Perfect for React Native module developers who want to fully test their packages end-to-end and setup continuous integration services.

 Jet extends upon [`wix/detox`](https://github.com/wix/detox) and by default the [Mocha testing framework](https://mochajs.org/).